status-im/account-contracts/README.md

 - Secret multisig recovery: A social recovery tool for secretly selecting other addresses and requesting some of them to recover the identity
 - ERC20 approve and call: optimizes approve and call operations to avoid race conditions and gas waste.
 - Gas abstract: Management can execute calls paying with gas stored on the Identity or in the Management Key.
+- Serverless: Uses Whisper for gas market and Status API for Social Recovery.

 ### Usage
  ```